jcheigh/Deep-Learning-Practice/README.md

 February 3rd, 2023- Coded along with a timeseries classification project from Keras' Code [Examples](https://keras.io/examples/).
 Both today and yesterday have been exploring Tensorflow/Keras.
 For my Cube project I started doing the Group Theory section of my writeup, as I wrote a group-theoretic cube class that takes a bit to explain.

 February 4th, 2023- I watched MIT's 6.S191 [lecture](https://www.youtube.com/watch?v=QvkQ1B3FBqA) on RNNs and transformers.
 I also read a [blog](https://towardsdatascience.com/transformer-neural-network-step-by-step-breakdown-of-the-beast-b3e096dc857f) by Towards Data Science on the transformer architecture.
 Learned the basic ideas behind recurrent neural networks, backpropagation through time, self-attention, and the transformer architecture.
+For my Cube project I added tests (more specifically a ton of print statements...) to figure out why adi.py was not working.
+Turns out I messed up the get_scrambled_cube function, which really is not at all complicated.